PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 #### Breast cancer diagnostics

 Is the information in platelets sufficiently informative to discriminate between healthy donors and those with breast cancer?
 To determine this, the authors first performed a clustering analysis to extract a subset of RNA species (n = 192) with discriminatory power then fed these genes into a machine learning algorithm trained to assign the correct category for each sample.
-In this case, the authors reported a 100% test accuracy in discriminating platelets derived from normal versus breatst cancer patients (Figure 6).
+In this case, the authors reported a 100% test accuracy in discriminating platelets derived from normal versus breast cancer patients (Figure 6).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_6 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">